hippie68/ftpdump/README.md

     before trying again.

     Options:
-      -a, --app-only    Dump app only.
+      -a, --app     Dump app data.
-      -d, --dlc-only    Dump DLC only.
+      -d, --dlc     Dump DLC data.
       -h, --help    Print usage information.
-      -p, --patch-only  Dump patch only.
+      -p, --patch   Dump patch data.
-      -s, --sflash      Dump sflash0 and quit.
+      -s, --sflash  Dump sflash0 file and quit.

+By default, app, patch, and dlc data will be dumped.
 If no output directory is specified, the current directory will be used.
 The dumps will take place in the following subdirectories:

     CUSAXXXXX-app
     CUSAXXXXX-patch
+    CUSAXXXXX-dlc

 Optionally, IP address and port can be saved inside the script: